Oct 03, 2022

 20. tar command

-The tar command is the most used command to archive multiple files into a tarball — a common Linux file format that is similar to zip format, with compression being optional.
+The tar command archives multiple files into a TAR file – a common Linux format similar to ZIP, with optional compression.

 21. chmod command